Have a question? Check out our FAQ section below to get answers to questions people frequently ask about RxSpark.

 Does RxSpark have lower prices than your co-pay?

 • Co-pays are usually at least $10.
-A huge range of generic drugs purchased with RxSpark coupons will cost significantly less than this.
+A huge range of generic drugs purchased with RxSpark vouchers will cost significantly less than this.

 What difficulties face people with high deductible plans when buying prescriptions?